Follow-up on Confucianism

 However there are differences.
 The Korean version is that of Zhu Xi (called

-it Chu-Ja Hak.
+call it Chu-Ja Hak.

-We can thus conclude that Koreans were able to adopt Christianity so easily thanks to the tradition of their own Confucianism.
+We can thus conclude that Koreans were able to absorb Christianity so easily thanks to the tradition of their own Confucianism.
 It is thus an interesting subject to see the common denominator between Christianity and the Korean version of Confucianism.

 copyright@2017 by Y. S. Kim, unless otherwise specified.